-Omega is Calrec's fourth all digital production console designed for the most critical broadcast production and on-air applications.
+Zeta is Calrec's third all digital production console designed for the most critical broadcast production and on-air applications.
 It is designed for use in television and radio production studios and outside broadcast vehicles where broadcast facilities cannot be compromised but space is restricted.
-Based on the well established Alpha and Sigma digital system architecture, Omega provides comprehensive features and functionality with sophisticated failure protection systems.
+Based on the well established Alpha and Sigma digital system architecture, Zeta provides comprehensive features and functionality, with sophisticated failure protection systems.

-Omega continues to meet the changing requirements demanded by the on-set of surround sources in live production, providing 5.1 surround channels, sophisticated assignable monitoring solutions and encompassing flexible TFT style metering.
+System Plus celebrates a milestone in the evolution of Calrec consoles, providing increased functionality, which is upgradeable to existing consoles.
+Zeta continues to meet the changing requirements demanded by the on-set of surround sources in live production, providing sophisticated monitoring solutions and encompassing flexible TFT style metering.